 Step 2: Cover Up Under eye Circles

 How to apply concealer under eyes?
 Use a concealer that’s not more than two shades lighter than your natural skin tone.
-What you want to do is brighten the area under the eye by creating two inverted triangles and blending them out using your brush or beauty sponge.
+An easy technique you can try is to brighten the area under the eye by creating two inverted triangles and blending them out using your brush or beauty sponge.

 Step 3: Conceal Redness Around The Nose

 If you have any redness or discoloration around the nose, the best way to apply concealer is to take a little amount and blend it out thoroughly.